7 Easy-to-Launch Side Hustles for Writers in 2023

 If you get a closer look, Quora’s partner program is very similar to what Medium has offered its writers for a while.
-One of the reasons Quora launched its monetization program, I assume, is to complete with established online writing platforms and attract more professional content creators.
+One of the reasons Quora launched its monetization program, I assume, is to compete with established online writing platforms and attract more professional content creators.

 Content is a new currency these days, and people are ready to pay for it.